 4. Although their wide bodies and stubby legs give them the appearance of being slow-moving, wombats can run up to 25 mph over short distances.

 5. Wombats produce cube-shaped poop pellets.
 The peculiar shape is a result of the dryness of the animal’s feces.
 Wombats are known for having the driest poop of any mammal, a result of their long digestive process, which can take 14 to 18 days.
 This lengthy process allows wombats to absorb the maximum amount of nutrients from their food.
+Their intestine walls also play a role.
+The walls stretch unevenly as the poop slowly moves through — thus causing the feces to be cube shaped.

 6. Their incisors never stop growing — kind of like guinea pigs — and wombats keep their teeth to a suitable length by chowing down on grasses, bark and roots.